 - Visit.
 Go to any nearest DFA office.
 Please note that most DFA satellite offices in malls are open on Saturdays from 10am until 10pm.

 - Queue.
-Inform the officer in charge of your appointment.
+Inform the officer in charge or DFA guard of your appointment.
 You will be directed to the queue.

 - Show.
 Once called, present your documents.
 Officers are very polite and attentive so do not be afraid to ask about the passport application.

 - Pay.
 You will be asked to pay the application fees to the cashier.
 Best to give the exact amount to avoid any unnecessary delays.

 - Photo.
 For minors below 8 years old, it is advised that parents or legal guardians provide assistance to the officer during taking the passport photo.
 The minor will be profiled and registered to the DFA database.